zachoriel/zachoriel/README.md

 I'm Zach, I'm a software developer with a passion for clean architecture, thoughtful systems design, and code that balances efficiency with creativity.

-<b>IMPORTANT: Most of my work is in private repositories, which is not reflected in the contributions/activity chart.
-I do this because I take IP security seriously, and I've had issues in the past with data scrapper bots mass-cloning my projects and doing who knows what with them.</b>

-I occasionally publish curated public repos tied to specific projects or job applications.

-I have multiple active projects; feel free to check out the two that are currently public here: [We Have C At Home](https://github.com/zachoriel/We-Have-C-At-Home) and [Spellcircuit](https://github.com/zachoriel/Spellcircuit), or reach out if you'd like to see more (zachoriel96@gmail.com).
+I have multiple active projects; some are private, but feel free to check out the two that are currently public here: [We Have C At Home](https://github.com/zachoriel/We-Have-C-At-Home) and [Spellcircuit](https://github.com/zachoriel/Spellcircuit), or reach out if you'd like to see more (zachoriel96@gmail.com).

 Thanks for stopping by! 🙂